GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 # GEE_forest_agreement_layer
-The Forest Agreement Layer is a set of GEE scripts that merges nine/ten global forest datasets into one map, separating steps needing user input from automated tasks.
+The Forest Agreement Layer is a set of GEE scripts that merges a series of global forest datasets into one map, separating steps needing user input from automated tasks.
 It highlights where sources agree on forest/tree cover, following Freitas Beyer et al. (2025). https://www.thuenen.de/de/fachinstitute/waldwirtschaft/projekte-liste/waldwirtschaft-weltweit/geos-eudr-1

 # Forest Agreement Layer – Google Earth Engine Script